helttek/nsu/epsmim/README.md

-# Epsmim
-## Labs for the "Efficient programming of modern microprocessors and multiprocessors" subject at NSU
+# Labs for the "Efficient programming of modern microprocessors and multiprocessors" subject
-- each directory contains description of a task
+Each directory contains description of a task.